You are here:

 SEN action plans

-Brompton Hall School is a special school for boys in North Yorkshire.
+Brompton Hall School in North Yorkshire.
 It has an SEN action plan on its website that identifies actions in areas of need including:

 - Cognition and learning

 - Communication and interaction

 - Social, emotional and mental health

 - Preparing for adulthood

 Our SENCO's year planner sets out strategic SEN-related tasks that need to be completed termly.

 Use this to help you plan ahead for next term.